Yutao-Wang-Econ/Yutao-Wang-Econ.github.io/_pages/research.md

     <p style="margin-top: -0.45em;"></p>
    <details>
    <summary>Abstract</summary>
-     We show that, conditional on family size, rural boys and girls are equally likely to migrate with parents in China.
-Nevertheless, daughters' migration may still be compromised because they tend to have more siblings in societies with strong son preference, and larger families are more likely to leave all children behind.
-We find that a one unit increase in sibship size decreases the probability that a daughter migrates by 12.5 percentage points—with stronger effects when migration restrictions are more stringent—but has negligible effects on sons.
-The results suggest that gender-neutral migration constraints may generate gendered family size trade-offs. <!--- <br /><span style="color: #006692;"><sub>Presentations: AMES 2024 (Ho Chi Minh)*, AMES 2024 (Hangzhou), AASLE 2023, AMES 2023 (Beijing)*, AMES 2023 (Singapore), CCER Summer Institute*, MWIEDC 2023*, RES 2023*, SEHO 2023*, Exeter Diversity and Human Capital Workshop*, GLO Global Conference 2022, Fordham*, Fudan, Hamilton*, Jinan IESR*, SMU, Southampton*, and University of Macau*.</sub></span> <br /> --->
+     We investigate how family size shapes child migration in China, where most rural families have at least two children, and nearly 50% of children have migrant parents.
+We propose a model showing that, conditional on family size, boys and girls are equally likely to migrate with parents to cities.
+However, in societies with strong son preference, daughters' migration may still be constrained as they tend to have more siblings, and larger families are more likely to leave all children behind.
+Using a nationwide sample of adult migrant households with children born after China's ban on ultrasound-based prenatal sex screening, we test these predictions with a twin-based instrumental variable strategy.
+We find that an additional sibling reduces the likelihood of a daughter migrating by 12.5 percentage points, while sons remain unaffected.
+These effects are more pronounced under stricter migration restrictions.
+The results are robust to extensive sensitivity checks, including bounding family size effects by relaxing the exclusion restriction.
+Our findings reveal that ostensibly gender-neutral migration constraints can create gendered trade-offs in rural-to-urban child migration, driven by family size and son-biased fertility preferences.
+This study provides novel evidence on a unique measure of parental investment in children, shedding light on how gender inequality may stem from indirect gender discrimination in contexts with strict migration policies. <!--- <br /><span style="color: #006692;"><sub>Presentations: AMES 2024 (Ho Chi Minh)*, AMES 2024 (Hangzhou), AASLE 2023, AMES 2023 (Beijing)*, AMES 2023 (Singapore), CCER Summer Institute*, MWIEDC 2023*, RES 2023*, SEHO 2023*, Exeter Diversity and Human Capital Workshop*, GLO Global Conference 2022, Fordham*, Fudan, Hamilton*, Jinan IESR*, SMU, Southampton*, and University of Macau*.</sub></span> <br /> --->
    </details>
    <!-- Medium skip -->